-Over the years, New Bridge Landing and its historic houses have survived most of the Revolutionary War, the rising of the Hackensack River, and new development in surrounding towns River Edge, Teaneck and New Milford.
+Over the years, and have survived most of the Revolutionary War, the rising of the Hackensack River, and new development in surrounding towns River Edge, Teaneck and New Milford.
 And on Wednesday, the historic landmark in Bergen County may have seen the sowing of seeds towards its preservation as the state Department of Environmental Protection representatives and government officials vowed to begin working together and resolving their past issues.

 "The loss of the Zabriskie House, while a different situation, should spur us to action," Weinberg said. "“I don’t want this place to die of neglect.
 And we need to bring together all of the partners - the state, the county, and local – to say that this is a site worthy of development, of development as a tourist destination, a mini-Williamsburg.”